What is MS4 and why is stormwater pollution control important?

 Municipal Separate Storm Sewer Systems (MS4s) are sewer systems which transport home wastewater separately from storm runoff water.
 Due to the structure of MS4s, it’s necessary to implement measures to reduce storm drain water pollutants including organic debris, litter, oil, sediment, and construction site runoff.
 In nature, rain water would naturally be filtered through the ground.
 However, now that roads and urban sprawls cover much of the landscape, water is prone to flow faster and pick up more debris along the way.
 Without stormwater pollution prevention programs in place, water runoff can and will over-saturate natural bodies of water with pollutants which directly harm wildlife, or which cause indirect harm with algal blooms, changes to the ecosystem, and flooding.

-How do street sweepers control water runoff pollution?
+How are street sweepers contributing to water runoff pollution control?

-Which type of street sweeper is best for our MS4 program?
+Which type of street sweeper is best for your MS4 program?

-How’s it work?
-Regenerative air sweepers operate similarly to vacuum-assisted sweepers.
-They utilize powerful vacuums and directed airflow to pick up everything, both big and small.
-On top of the advantages of vacuum-assisted collection, regenerative air sweepers have the bonus of filtering vacuumed air and feeding it back into the vacuum.
+Regenerative air sweepers utilize powerful vacuums and directed airflow to pick up everything.
+Our line of Schwarze Industries regenerative air sweepers have the extra benefit of filtering vacuumed air and feeding it back into the vacuum.
 This means that tiny particles aren’t just being collected from the ground; they’re also being more securely trapped after collection, so even less fine dust ends up back in the air.

 What are the best practices for reducing stormwater pollution with street sweeping?